carpentries/lesson-transition/README.md

 This will bootstrap the packages used for the scripts, create the sandpaper template, and update the git submodules

+### Updating R packages

+To update the R packages used for translation, you can run `make update`

 ### Individual targets

 To make an individual target, run